 After the TQE Method

 When I changed up my strategy, I found that teaching them how to ask questions caused them to think more deeply about the text.
 Stories became magical and meaningful!
 It also encouraged them to compare what we’re reading to other books and passages, and they were more likely to look at the themes of the story in light of themselves.
 Their application to the text was much more profound!

 By the end of our time in the classroom, I also found that the students listened to their peers more carefully and they were able to critically respond to others’ ideas.
 This is the ideal way to teach to the whole child.

-I originally heard about this method while listening to The Cult of Pedagogy‘s podcast (Episode 103).
+I originally heard about this method to lead more meaningful book discussions while listening to The Cult of Pedagogy‘s podcast (Episode 103).
 In the interview, she spoke to a high school English teacher who used this method with her students.
 I would highly recommend that you listen to it for further insight.

 You might be wondering why I took a strategy intended for high school students and used it with my ten and eleven year olds.
 That’s a good question!

 I figured that this could easily be differentiated based on the level of questions that are presented.
 And, since the students are presenting their ideas, they would automatically differentiate it to their own level.
 Perfect!
 I had to give it a try.

 Here’s how to lead more meaningful book discussions…